 Deputy Vice-Chancellor, Finance

 Peter joined Middlesex in 2008 as Deputy Director of Finance, before becoming Director of Finance in February 2012.
 He has overall responsibility for the financial viability and strategy of the University and its impact on the core business of teaching, research and enterprise.
-He is also responsible for all the global financial operations.
+He is also responsible for all the global financial operations and for Human Resource Services.

 Peter is also active in the charity and not-for-profit sector and is the Deputy Chair of Trustees to an east London educational charity; as well as Director of a not-for-profit educational supplies business.